-For commitments: Of the 22 service centres, 11 did not achieve improvements in the proportional split, 6 improved and 5 experienced no change since the previous monitoring period.
+For commitments: Of the 22 service centres, 9 did not achieve improvements in the proportional split, 8 improved and 5 experienced no change since the previous monitoring period.

-Those that did not improve included Aberteifi/Cardigan, Aberystwyth, Castell Newydd Emlyn (Adpar), Lampeter, Tregaron, Aberporth/Parcllyn, Bow Street, Ceinewydd/New Quay, Cenarth, Felinfach/Ystrad Aeron, Llanilar.
-Of these groups however, for completions, Aberystwyth, Castell Newydd Emlyn (Adpar), Lampeter, Cenarth, Llanilar experienced an improvement in the proportional split since the previous monitoring period.
-Cardigan, Tregaron, Aberporth/Parcllyn, Ceinewydd/New Quay, also experience a decrease in the proportional split for completions since the previous monitoring period.
+Those that did not improve included Aberystwyth, Aberporth/Parcllyn, Bow Street, Llanarth, Llanilar, Llanon, Llanrhystud, Devils Bridge and Pontrhydfendigaid.
+Of these groups however, for completions, Aberaeron, Cardigan, Tregaron, Aberporth, Bow Street, New Quay, Felinfach/Ystrad Aeron, Llanon, Pontrhydfendigaid, Talybont and Borth experienced an improvement in the proportional split since the previous monitoring period.
+Aberystwyth, Newcastle Emlyn, Lampeter, Llandysul, Cenarth, Llanarth, Llanilar, Llanrhystud and Penrhyncoch experienced a decrease in the proportional split for completions since the previous monitoring period.

 The results indicate a varied picture across service centres since the first monitoring period in 2014.
-Since this time a total of 16 settlement groups have achieved improvements in the percentage split of commitments, and 9 have achieved an improvement in the percentage split of completions.
-Since Plan adoption, of the 22 individual settlement groups, 1 (Llanybydder) have achieved neither improvement in the proportional split of commitments nor completions.
-In terms of Llanybydder (a settlement not in
+Since this time a total of 13 settlement groups have achieved improvements in the percentage split of commitments, and 11 have achieved an improvement in the percentage split of completions.
+Since.